ignatandrei/RSCG_Templating/README.md

 30. Template for setting properties after name : ClassPropByName
 40. Template from DebuggerDisplay for properties: ClassDebuggerDisplay
 50. Template for generating interface from class : ClassInterface

+# More Roslyn Source Code Generators

+You can find more RSCG with examples at [Roslyn Source Code Generators](https://ignatandrei.github.io/RSCG_Examples/v2/)